 The result is “magazine”, as shown below.

 Now let us take an example of a proper case function.
-The below text is an improper text which is needed to convert to proper case.
+The below text needs to be corrected and converted to a proper case.

 Now we’ll apply proper() to fix it.

-The output is “Imagine”, where the first letter is in the upper case, and the rest are in the lower case.
+The output is “Imagine”; the first letter is in the upper case, and the rest are in the lower case.

 How to Use Sentence Case in Excel?

 There are three functions to convert the text in Excel.
-Let us understand clearly about these functions.
+Let us understand these functions clearly.